 Whilst his philosophy to healthcare has evolved over the years, his primary goal of facilitating positive change in other's lives has remained a constant.
 Within his unique brand of physiotherapy, which is 'function focused' as opposed to 'pain focused', he utilises bespoke rehabilitation methods directed to achieving your performance goals.
 James’ friendly and positive interpersonal skills also make what can be a daunting, ‘medicalised’ experience, a comfortable and efficient one.

-James has a strong interest in the areas of foot and ankle injuries, and growth and maturation, having completed a Masters module in Paediatric and Adolescent Sports and Performance Injury Prevention and Management at UCL, as well as hosting podcasts on the topic (watch this space for the Mindfully Active Podcast!).
+James has a strong interest in the areas of foot and ankle injuries, and growth and maturation, having completed a Masters module in Paediatric and Adolescent Sports and Performance Injury Prevention and Management at UCL, as well as hosting podcasts on the topic.
 He has then put this theory into practice by working within Premier League Academies, a pre-professional ballet school and working at multi-sport events including the School Games and the Winter World University Games in Almaty, Kazakstan 2017.
 James is also an advocate of mindfulness and how the mind-body connection is essential to understand when managing any injury.
 He therefore completed a Mindfulness Diploma course in order to enhance his skill set and develop his physiotherapy practice.

 James is fully registered with all necessary governing bodies.